FMCSA and DOT regulations

 Wrap Up

-As the government is being considerate so it's also every fleet manager's responsibility to follow all safety rules.
-Thereby, ensure the safety and security of everyone around him.
+As the government is being considerate, it's also every fleet manager's responsibility to follow all fleet safety compliance rules.
+Thereby, ensuring the safety and security of everyone around him.

 Do you want our help to manage your fleet?